 Healthy differences and some conflicts between roommates are a natural part of the college experience.
 All First-year students will complete a roommate agreement within the first week on campus.
 In the event that there is a conflict, residents are encouraged to use the following steps in order to address the concerns that arise.
-If a student believes that their health or safety is threatened, they should escalate their concern immediately to the Area Coordinator or contact Public Safety.
+If a student believes that their health or safety is threatened, they should escalate their concern immediately to the Area Coordinator, Residence Life Coordinator, or contact Public Safety.

 - 1. Speak with your roommate one on one if possible.
 Hall staff can be a resource when trying to determine the best way to approach your concern. - 2.
 Participate in conflict mediation provided by your hall staff.
-A hall staff member will be able to guide your conversation, as well as document decisions and outcomes that come from the conversation. - 3.
-Participate in conflict mediation provided by your Area Coordinator.
-An Area Coordinator can set guidelines for the roommate agreement as Community Standard Values.
+A hall staff member will be able to guide your conversation, as well as document decisions and outcomes that come from the conversation. - Participate in conflict mediation provided by your Area Coordinator or Residence Life Coordinator.
+These individuals can set guidelines for the roommate agreement as Community Standard Values.
 These Community Standard Values are enforceable at the community or Judicial process. - 4.
 Participate in conflict mediation by the Associate Director of Residence Life.
 The Associate Director of Residence Life will evaluate how steps 1-3 were handled and help to create a collaborative plan for next steps.
-Students are strongly encouraged to contact a hall staff member or the Area Coordinator for guidance.
+Students are strongly encouraged to contact a hall staff member, the Area Coordinator, or the Residence Life Coordinatorfor guidance.
 Changes in a housing assignment are considered a last resort, and will only be used after options for mediation have been exhausted, OR, if the continued housing arrangement presents a material threat to the health and safety of either resident.